ocadotechnology/ganttilla/README.md

 * If possible try to create a test-case or project that replicates the issue.

+## Quick start

+You need `docker` installed on your computer.

+### To start Ganttilla with example descriptors run the following command:

+`docker run -dit -p 4200:80 --name ganttilla ocadotechnology/ganttilla:latest`

+Go to your browser and type [http://localhost:4200](http://localhost:4200).

+### To start Ganttilla with your own descriptor run the following command:

+`docker run -dit -p 4200:80 -v /opt/ganttilla/first-order.json:/ganttilla/descriptors/first-order.json --name ganttilla ocadotechnology/ganttilla:latest`

+Go to your browser and type [http://localhost:4200](http://localhost:4200).

 ## Building from Source

 You need `npm` installed on your computer.